citelao/sensible/4-hackers.md

     title: What is HTTPS?
 ---

+Everyone is at risk of being hacked.

+That's the clear, explicit answer.
+You've probably heard it before, and it's true: anyone can be a cybercrime victim.

+However, we can go one step further.
+We have lots of good data about attack types, exposure rates, and hacking motivations.

+## "Who, me?"
+Yeah, you!

+---

+I can explain how likely it is that you will be hacked with two statements:

+1. Everyone is at risk of being hacked, and
+2. Hacking is much less common than you probably think.

-If [staying secure](/secure) means protecting your data's confidentiality, integrity, and availability all of the time, then how do you do it?
+[Staying secure](/secure) means protecting your data's confidentiality, integrity, and availability all of the time.
+And hackers generally want your money (or maybe some information you have).

 It's overwhelming: are you *going* to get hacked?